voluzi/cosmopilot/docs/api/02-chainnodeset.md

 #### ChainNodeSet

-ChainNodeSet is the Schema for the chainnodesets API
+ChainNodeSet is the Schema for the chainnodesets API.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |